jiehoes/dockerflasknginxuwsgi/README.md

   <li><b>Services/Notes</b></li>
   <ul>
-    <li>This script uses linux's Supervisor to monitor and control uwsgi and nginx.</li>
+    <li>This script uses linux's Supervisor to monitor and control uWSGI and nginx.</li>
     <li>Port 443 is left on the run command in case you want to use it.
 If you never will, you can remove "-p 443:443"</li>
     <li>If you want to get shell on the container, run: function _fu(){ sudo docker exec -i -t flaskwebpage /bin/bash ; };_fu</li>
 </ul>